 - Is what we are doing the most efficient way of doing it?
 If not, why?

 - When we refer a lawyer, home inspector or tradesperson, do their standards align with ours?

 We have outlined our values; if the above makes sense to you and you are committed to a career of financial integrity & abundance, reach out to me; your privacy we respect.

 In any given moment we have two options: to step forward into growth or back into safety.

 A Professionally Designed Business Plan

 Less than 20% of real estate associates have a business plan.
 We believe without a detailed business plan to answer critical questions about your business and provide you with a platform for future growth, success in real estate becomes much more difficult.
-Our real estate coaching and business planning outlines and evaluates all aspects of your real estate business and establishes a specific roadmap and process on how you will achieve your goals.
+Our real estate and business plan outlines and evaluates all aspects of your real estate business and establishes a specific roadmap and process to achieve your goals.

 A correctly laid out business plan is not some pie-in-the-sky dream that you do once and then look at 12 months from now.
 This plan is your foundation, created by the best business coaches on the planet and monitored by them!
 Again, we offer our associates; you would pay up to $10,000 per year individually for this in-depth career builder.

 6 Questions To Ask Yourself For a More Rewarding Real Estate Career

 1 How flexible are your hours?
 Realtors consistently rank flexibility as a reason they got into real estate, but as they got busier, working late nights and weekends can interrupt family time because they are available whenever a client calls.
 What boundaries have you set for yourself?
 How will that affect your business?
 Income?
 Is time management an issue?
 You can leverage your time to offer exceptional service and maintain a balanced family and social life with our systems.